-The Council considers that, due to the nature of its business and the policies / processes that are in operation, there are no areas of its business that are considered to be at high risk of slavery or human trafficking.
+The Council considers that, due to the nature of its business and the policies / processes that are in operation, there are few areas of its business that are considered to be at high risk of slavery or human trafficking.

-The Homes for Ukraine scheme provided some level of risk as vulnerable refugees were being placed with members of the public.
-Disclosure and Barring Services (DBS) checks and home inspections are carried out for every member of a sponsor family to mitigate this.
+The Homes for Ukraine, Asylum Seekers, and UK Resettlement schemes that offer housing and support for refugees and asylum seekers provide some level of risk as vulnerable people are being placed with members of the public, or in local housing.
+Disclosure and Barring Services (DBS) checks and home inspections are carried out for every member of a sponsor family, and dedicated housing officer liaises with families to support them in order to mitigate this risk.